PixarAnimationStudios/OpenUSD-proposals/proposals/accessibility/README.md

 We include the following attribute groupings, with the `accessibility` namespace prefix.

 * `label`: The primary description string that is presented to the user.
-* `alternate` : An alternate description string that may provide more detail than the primary label.
+* `extendedDescription` : An extended description string that may provide more detail than the primary label.
 * `importance` : Sets the importance of this group so tools may prioritize what to surface to a user.
 Options are `high`, `standard`, `low` with a default of `standard`.

 All three attributes are based on existing standard names in accessibility frameworks, and in consultation with multiple accessibility experts.